kalbasit/shabka/rfcs/0001-shabka-usage-design.md

 ## `shabka` CLI

-The `shabka` CLI will be used by the user to do what he can currently do using the tools is the `scripts/` directory.
+The `shabka` CLI will be used by the user to do what they can currently do using the tools is the `scripts/` directory.
 This will allow him to do everything he could do using the `nixos-rebuild` command, plus building a host, checking what changed in his host's generation between two git refs, and maybe even pushing